waiz3ple/wall-clock/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details. please do not claim this project as yours - it is solely design and built by WASIU RAMONI for talent showcase.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+**Please do not claim this project as yours - it is solely designed and built by WASIU RAMONI for talent showcase.**

 ## Author

-- Wasiu
+- Wasiu Ramoni
 - GitHub: [GitHub Profile](https://github.com/waiz3ple)

 ## Contact